Arunava-Barua/mobility-backend/README.md

 3. User makes a Bitcoin deposit from their wallet
 4. Frontend captures the Bitcoin transaction hash
 5. Frontend sends the transaction data to the backend via `/api/relayer/deposit`
-6. Backend verifies the Bitcoin transaction using Blockstream API
+6. Backend verifies the Bitcoin transaction using Blockstream API:
+   - Checks if transaction exists and is confirmed
+   - Ensures transaction has the minimum required confirmations (default: 2)
-7. Backend checks if a collateral object exists for the user on Sui blockchain
+7. Backend checks if a collateral object exists for the user on Sui blockchain using the Sui SDK
-8. If no collateral exists, backend creates a new collateral object
+8. If no collateral exists, backend creates a new collateral object:
+   - Creates a collateral proof object for the user
+   - Attests the Bitcoin transaction data to the new collateral
-9. If collateral exists, backend attests new data to the existing collateral
+9. If collateral exists, backend attests new data to the existing collateral:
+   - Retrieves the existing collateral proof object
+   - Attests the Bitcoin transaction data to it
-10. Backend returns transaction status to the frontend
+10. Backend returns transaction status and details to the frontend

+## Health Check

+- **Endpoint**: `GET /health`
+- **Description**: Simple health check to verify the service is running

+## Error Handling

+The application includes comprehensive error handling:
+- Input validation errors with detailed messages
+- Transaction processing errors with proper status codes
+- Global error handling for unexpected errors
+- Logging of all errors with stack traces in development

+## Sui Blockchain Integration

+The service integrates with the Sui blockchain using:
+- `@mysten/sui` SDK for transactions and queries
+- Custom Move modules for collateral management:
+  - `create_collateral_proof`: Creates a new collateral proof object
+  - `attest_btc_deposit`: Attests Bitcoin deposit data to a collateral proof

 ## License